lucidworks/lucidworks-view/README.md

   npm start
   ```

-  This will compile the Sass and assemble your Angular app.
+  This will compile the SaSS and assemble your Angular app.
 1. **Now go to `http://localhost:3000` in your browser to see it in action.**

   The first time you browse to the app, you'll see a login page.
 Use your Fusion login and password.
 To enable anonymous access, edit the `anonymous_access` keys in FUSION_CONFIG.js.